 - HLA matching.
 The ability to achieve human leukocyte antigen, or HLA, matching, or the degree to which a donor's and recipient's tissues are immunologically compatible, is a critical determinant of clinical outcomes.
 If the donor-derived immune system is not sufficiently compatible with the recipient's tissue, a serious complication known as graft-versus-host disease, or GvHD, may occur.
 Chronic GvHD occurs in 25-50% of patients who undergo HSCT procedures.
 Greater HLA mismatch also increases the risk of failure to engraft. - Cell dose.
 Successful transplants require an adequate dose of HSCs in order to ensure timely reconstitution.
 While a sufficient number of HSCs can usually be collected from healthy adults donating bone marrow or mobilized peripheral blood, some HSC collections may be suboptimal, which increases the risk of delayed or failed engraftment.
 Despite many advantages, cord blood units generally contain fewer HSCs than traditional HSC sources, which translates into delayed engraftment and a higher risk of failed engraftment.
-Graft failure rates can be as high as 23% after double umbilical cord blood unit transplant and 27% after single umbilical cord blood unit transplant in adults.
 As a result, many of the banked cord blood units are deemed to contain an insufficient number of HSCs for adult transplant. - Patient conditioning.
 Prior to allogeneic HSCT, chemotherapy or radiation therapy and immunotherapy are administered to eradicate a patient's diseased hematopoietic system and enable donor-derived HSCs to reconstitute a healthy hematopoietic system.
 HSCT has traditionally required intense myeloablative conditioning, or MAC, which is highly toxic and associated with high rates of transplant-related morbidity.
 As a result, only younger and healthier patients are typically considered eligible for MAC.
 More recently, investigators have developed reduced-intensity conditioning, or RIC, regimens that employ significantly lower doses of chemotherapy or radiation and are less toxic.
 Despite their safety advantages, RIC regimens are associated with lower rates of engraftment and higher rates of relapse. - Reconstitution.
 The process by which a patient's hematopoietic system reconstitutes, which occurs over the course of several weeks and months after HSCT, is also critical to patient outcomes.
 Importantly, the components of the hematopoietic system do not return to normal levels at the same rate.
 Time to engraftment, particularly as measured by time to the engraftment of neutrophils, a type of white blood cell involved in fighting bacterial infections, correlates with key clinical outcomes including the length of hospital stays, rates of serious infections, and overall transplant-related morbidity and mortality.